Nek-12/AndroidUtils/README.md

 ## Other components
 Documentation on those is still TBD, however there is not much code in them, so you can check out sources or javadocs if you want more.
-* `***-ktx` artifacts will give you some useful extension functions like `collectOnLifecycle()` that I used in examples above to simplify
-  working with system APIs, coroutines, and other android components.

 * `SafeNavController` - will give you a class to replace your NavController that you use with navigation library, because it has one huge flaw: The Dreaded "Destination Not Found" Exception.
 To avoid crashing your app at runtime, use `Fragment.findSafeNavController()` instead of `Fragment.findNavController()` and use provided methods just like you would use the usual controller.
 * `databinding` - will give you a generic DataBindingFragment class implementation.
-Super useful if you use
-* `recyclerview` or databinding already.
+Super useful if you use `recyclerview` or databinding already.
 Extend that     class and override your layout id.
-No need to null out binding,
-* inflate anything, just initialize your fragment logic in the `onViewReady()`, using kotlin synthetics-styled syntax.
+No need to null out binding, inflate anything, just initialize your fragment logic in the `onViewReady()`, using kotlin synthetics-styled syntax. (`viewbinding` argifact is the same for viewbinding, as you might have guessed)
 * `preferences-ktx `- A sharedPreferences delegate that allows you to write one-liners for loading and saving data from/to your app's default SharedPreferences.
  Uses `SharedPreferences.Editor.apply()` that does operations on background thread and caches values.